 When stop doesn't stop

-If you run alpi gateway stop on a service-managed daemon, launchd / systemd will respawn it within seconds (the plist declares KeepAlive=true).
-The CLI warns when this is about to happen.
-To permanently stop a daemon:
+If you run alpi daemon stop while the unit is installed, the supervisor will respawn it within seconds (the plist declares KeepAlive=true).
+To permanently stop:

 When restart is really what you want

-After uv tool install --reinstall, the long-running service still holds the old binary's code.
+After uv tool install --reinstall, the long-running daemon still holds the old binary's code.
 Use:

-alpi gateway restart # stop + wait up to 15s for service to respawn
+alpi daemon restart # stop + wait for the supervisor to respawn

-alpi doctor will warn with "stale binary — run alpi X restart to reload" when the binary on disk is newer than the running process.
+alpi doctor flags "stale binary — alpi daemon restart to reload" when the binary on disk is newer than the running process.

 Upgrades